mothur/mothur.github.io/_wiki/mothur_v.1.11.0.md

 ---
-title: 'Mothur v.1.11.0'
+title: 'mothur v.1.11.0'
 redirect_from: '/wiki/Mothur_v.1.11.0.html'
 ---
-In honor of the upcoming fathur\'s day weekend we are happy to release [mothur v.1.11.0](mothur_v.1.11.0).
-We are working on a number of things behind the scenes that aren\'t quite ready for primetime, so this is a relatively light release consisting primarily of feature updates and bug fixes.
-We think you\'ll find the feature updates go along way to expanding the flexibility of existing commands and making them more computationally and memory efficient.
+In honor of the upcoming fathur's day weekend we are happy to release [mothur v.1.11.0](mothur_v.1.11.0).
+We are working on a number of things behind the scenes that aren't quite ready for primetime, so this is a relatively light release consisting primarily of feature updates and bug fixes.
+We think you'll find the feature updates go along way to expanding the flexibility of existing commands and making them more computationally and memory efficient.
 Two new commands have been added - [split.abund](split.abund) and